JacquelineCl/group_project/README.md

 ## Notes
 ### Jacqueline
-* Git hub set up
-* Presentation tracking
 * The API section of the physicians website was not working.
 Emailed website support for resolution.
 Exploring alternate options for loading the data.
+Decided to use the downloadable file.
+* Population density vs Urban/Rural categories.

 ### Jenny
 * Database Markup